darkni18/S-H-V-R-A-B-A/README.md

 Issues
 Log in system is not authenticated.
 Issue with the text box on Battle Analysis when using backspace to empty text box.
+Will not work properly on Windows 10

+Minimum requirements
+1 gigahertz (GHz) or faster 32-bit (x86) or 64-bit (x64) processor
+1 gigabyte (GB) RAM (32-bit) or 2 GB RAM (64-bit)
+100 mb available hard disk space
+Windows 7, 8, 8.1
+Sql Express